Glass: Types, Properties and Manufacture

 Last updated:

 Glass is one of the most frequently transferred trace materials in criminal casework.
-A shard lodged in a suspect's boot tread, a fragment recovered from a hit-and-run vehicle grille, a chip embedded in wound margins at a homicide scene: each carries physical and chemical information that, when measured precisely, can answer whether it originated from a specific pane, bottle, or windshield.
-Before any comparison can be made, the analyst must know what class of glass is in hand, because the manufacturing process determines the composition and physical properties that comparison methods measure.
+A shard lodged in a suspect's boot tread, a fragment recovered from a hit-and-run vehicle grille, a chip embedded in wound margins at a homicide scene: each carries physical and chemical information that, when measured precisely, can place it at a specific pane, bottle, or windshield.
+Establishing the class of glass is the first requirement of any comparison, because the manufacturing process determines the composition and physical properties that analytical methods measure.

 The forensic significance of glass varies by jurisdiction.
 In England and Wales, glass fragment evidence has been central to major criminal prosecutions since at least the 1970s.
 The FBI Laboratory's Chemistry Unit processes hundreds of glass comparisons annually.
 The ENFSI Glass Expert Working Group published the ENG3 guideline in 2013 specifically to standardise comparison casework across EU member-state laboratories.
 In India, the Central Forensic Science Laboratory (CFSL) and State Forensic Science Laboratories routinely encounter glass evidence in road-traffic fatalities, break-and-enter cases, and assaults.
-Understanding the material that generates that evidence is the first requirement of any competent examination.
+Understanding the material class is the first requirement of any competent examination.

 Glass is a non-crystalline (amorphous) inorganic solid produced by cooling a molten silicate mixture through its glass-transition temperature (Tg) rapidly enough to prevent crystalline ordering.
 The defining structural characteristic is the short-range order of the SiO4 tetrahedra that form the backbone of every silicate glass, combined with the absence of long-range periodic order that characterises crystalline minerals.
 This amorphous structure is not an accident of rapid cooling; it is the thermodynamically metastable state that silicon dioxide and its oxide modifiers occupy when quenched from the melt.